jibeproject/jibe-vis/README.md

 └── tsconfig.json # Configuration of TypeScript code compilation
 ```

-This project structure draws on a React template for [AWS Amplify](https://docs.amplify.aws/react/), a framework for streamlined development and deploying of fullstack web applications using AWS cloud infrastructure.
+This project uses the Node create-react-app template (), using the [Vite build tool] (https://vitejs.dev/guide/).
+The application currently draws on [AWS Amplify](https://docs.amplify.aws/react/), a framework for streamlined development and deploying of fullstack web applications using AWS cloud infrastructure.
+However infrastructure as code is mostly defined using AWS Cloud Development Kit (CDK), with exception of the Cognito authentication service.
+The intention is to transition from the Amplify framework to use the more flexible CDK resources for defining cloud infrastructure.

 ## Requirements
 This website is built using Node.js and the Node package manager (npm).
 Project dependencies installed via npm are listed in `packages.json`.
 [Node.js](https://nodejs.org/en/download) is required to install dependencies, and build and run the website locally.
 With Node.js installed, to run the project locally,